vayan/PrismMessenger/README.md

 # PrismMessenger
-An encrypted text messaging application
+An encrypted text messaging application with RSA Encryption